 When you register for a WMI event, PowerShell creates this job in which it runs the action script.
 As with all PowerShell jobs, you use Receive-Job to view any output generated by the script.
 If your script block contains Write-Host statements, PowerShell sends any output directly to the console (and not the background job).
 You can also register for a WMI event without specifying an action block.
 In that case, WMI queues the events, and you can use Get-WinEvent to retrieve the event details.

 When WMI detects an event, it generates an event record that contains the details of the event.
 These event records can be useful in helping you with more details of the event, but the records are not a complete snapshot of the event.
 You can register for a WMI event should the membership of an AD group change and receive details such as the new member.
-However, the event record does not contain details of the user who modified the group's membership or the IP address of the host used to effect the unauthorized change.
+However, the event record does not contain details of the user who modified the group's membership, or the IP address of the host used to effect the unauthorized change.

-Getting Ready
+Getting ready